anilkumarchebrolu/keras_image_classification/README.md

 # keras_image_classification
 ## End to End - Simple sample script to understand Image Classification using Keras to verify whether Concrete Cracked or not (Concrete Crack dataset)

+Script contains end to end flow for image classification with all the things mentioned below.
+This is a Ready to run script using google colab.

 Install necessary packages.

 Download the data also visualizing the same.